“Any” in Italian

 Whoever did it will be expelled.

-To say anywhere, or wherever, we use ovunque and dovunque.
-These have the same meaning and can be used interchangeably.
+To say anywhere or wherever, we use ovunque or dovunque.
+These two expressions have the same meaning and can be used interchangeably.

 Andrei dovunque pur di non stare qui.